-When using your own HTML or custom template, you can add Facebook's Open Graph protocol meta tags to designate the thumbnail for your campaign.
-In addition to setting an icon image, these tags can specify even more information about your campaign such as post title and a description.
+When you use your own HTML or custom template, you can add Facebook's Open Graph protocol meta tags to designate the thumbnail for your campaign.
+In addition to setting an icon image, these tags can specify even more information about your campaign, such as post title and a description.
 The list below includes all of the accepted meta tags.

 Facebook meta tags

-The thumbnail image or "icon" for your auto-posted campaign.
+The thumbnail image for your auto-posted campaign.
 If you choose not to set an icon manually, Facebook will choose an image to use as the default thumbnail for you.

 The title for the post.
 If you choose not to add this property, Facebook will populate the page title with your MailChimp campaign's subject line.